lisr-pcx/on-board-tips/docs/index.md

 3. **Learn by doing (small project, tutorial)**: try to build up something, gettin the knownledge on your specific needs (learn by mistakes)

 Choose your preferred path or mix them according to your goal.
 Some people are confortable gettin the theory first, and then process all the information before start coding.
 Other people instead go straight to the action "hammering the code" until they get some results, and then they explore all the concepts and layers behind.

+The "Learn by doing" is good philosophy, anyway make sure to know some basic concepts before to start or it could became a mere "copy and paste" routine.

 I suggest to setup your development enviroinment as soon as possible (IDE, editor, toolchain...) and try all the code snippets proposed from time to time.
 A good balance between theory and practice is the key.